 Meals in Italy

-Prima Colazione
+Breakfast/Prima Colazione

 Brioche (also called cornetto): Typically eaten at breakfast with a cappuccino.
 Brioche is like a croissant but with sweeter pastry.
 You can have them empty (vuoto) or filled with marmalade (marmalata), chocolate (cioccolato), fruits of the forest (frutti di bosco) and other fillings…